AtulPrakash007/Socket-Connection-With-Graph/README.md

 This Example also contains a Local Notification Demo which will popup with Custom Sound file when the socket will receive consecutive Same number.

+Feel free to reach me if any Error or Doubt is there

 Happy Ending; Cheers!!!!